top of page

 Ash Wednesday

 On the afternoon of Ash Wednesday, 18 February 2026, the Primatial Abbey of Sant’Anselmo welcomed Pope Leo to the Aventine Hill to begin the Church’s “campaign of Christian service.”
 Received by Abbot Primate Jeremias Schröder OSB and the Prior of Sant’Anselmo, Brendan Coffey OSB, the Holy Father joined the two major religious communities residing in Rome for the commencement of the Statio prayers.
-In the late afternoon, the assembly began its penitential procession to the B
+In the late afternoon, the assembly began its penitential procession to the Ba

 Feb 212 min read